-In the event that a resident’s contract is terminated, the Director, Office of Student Experience maintains full discretion as to the amount of a full or partial refund of residence fees, if applicable.
+In the event that a resident’s contract is terminated, the Residence Office maintains full discretion as to the amount of a full or partial refund of residence fees, if applicable.

 A $100.00 Processing fee will be applied in all instances where a student is granted a partial refund.

-Special circumstances regarding contracts may be considered by the Director, Office of Student Experience.
-Special requests for consideration must be presented in writing to the Residence office.
+Special circumstances regarding contracts may be considered by the Residence Office.
+Special requests for consideration must be presented in writing to the Residence Office.